photoprism/photoprism-docs/docs/developer-guide/translations.md

 running in the background to automatically recompile JS and CSS whenever there are changes.
 Lastly, make sure `photoprism` is running and open the Web UI in a supported browser.
-Changing language in Settings automatically triggers a reload.
+Changing the language in Settings automatically triggers a reload.

 To extract new or changed text needing translation from `*.js` and `*.vue` source, run
 ```